welrbraga/findindate/README.md

 very hard so I had created this litle script to simplify these jobs.

-## INSTALL ##
+## INSTALL / UNINSTALL ##

-After clone this repo or just download de file "findindate.sh" execute these commands:
+After clone this repo or just download de file "findindate.sh" we can use make to install or uninstall the script:

-$ chmod +x findindate.sh

-$ sudo ./findindate.sh --install
+$ make install

+or

+$ make uninstall

 ## EXAMPLES ##